FitriMakmor/FitriMakmor.github.io/README.md

-For my IS Project, the Agency Bootstrap Template was used.
-The template's readme is as follow, for those interested in using the template as well:
+## For my IS Project, the Agency Bootstrap Template was used.
+For those interested in using the template as well, the template's readme is as follows:

 # [Start Bootstrap - Agency](https://startbootstrap.com/template-overviews/agency/)